Oil prices soar after attack on Saudi facilities hits global supply

 Breaking News Emails

-Oil prices spiked shortly after trading began Monday after an attack on Saudi Arabia's oil facilities Saturday that knocked out more than five percent of global oil supply and halted output of more than half of Saudi Arabia's daily exports.
+Oil prices spiked shortly after trading began Monday following a weekend attack on Saudi Arabia's oil facilities that knocked out more than 5 percent of global oil supply and halted output of more than half of the kingdom's daily exports.

-State oil giant Saudi Aramco said the attack cut output by 5.7 million barrels of crude oil per day.
+State oil giant Saudi Aramco said the attack on Saturday would cut output by 5.7 million barrels of crude oil per day.
 It gave no timeline for output resumption, only saying that work to restore production is underway.
 It said on Saturday it would provide an update in 48 hours.

-As the news of the attacks broke, Secretary of State Mike Pompeo reassured that the United States would work with its partners and allies to make sure that energy markets remain well supplied.
+As news of the attacks broke, Secretary of State Mike Pompeo offered reassurances that the United States would work with its partners and allies to make sure energy markets remain well supplied.

 President Donald Trump said on Sunday that the U.S. is “locked and loaded” for a potential response.

-He also tried to assuage the fears saying he authorized the release of oil from the U.S. Strategic Petroleum Reserve (SPR), if needed, in a quantity to be determined to keep the market well-supplied in the aftermath of the attack.
+He also tried to assuage the fears, saying he had authorized the release of oil from the U.S. Strategic Petroleum Reserve (SPR), if needed, in a quantity to be determined to keep the market well-supplied in the aftermath of the attack.

-U.S. Energy Secretary Rick Perry also said on Monday oil market is resilient and will react positively to the attack on Saudi Arabia's oil industry.
+U.S. Energy Secretary Rick Perry also said on Monday that the oil market is resilient and will react positively to the attack on Saudi Arabia's oil industry.

 But the attack has added to anxiety about the stability of the world's oil reserves.